neutrons/garnet/docs/source/developer/testing_standards.rst

 Running Tests
 `````````````
 The tests can be run using the `pytest <https://docs.pytest.org/>`_ framework.
-The tests can be run in the garnet conda environment.
+The tests can be run in the garnet pixi environment.
-The following instructions assume that the current working directory is the root of the garnet repository and that the garnet conda environment is activated.
+The following instructions assume that the current working directory is the root of the garnet repository and that the garnet pixi environment is activated.

 To run all tests:

 .. code-block:: sh

-    python -m pytest
+    pytest

 To run a specific test:

 .. code-block:: sh

-    python -m pytest path/to/test_file.py
+    pytest path/to/test_file.py

 To run a specific test function:

 .. code-block:: sh

-    python -m pytest path/to/test_file.py::test_function
+    pytest path/to/test_file.py::test_function

 To run tests that require the garnet-data submodule:

 .. code-block:: sh

-    python -m pytest -m datarepo
+    pytest -m datarepo

 =====================
 Testing a specific PR